bdorney/CMS_GEM_Analysis_Framework/README.txt

                 RunSetup::bMultiOutput          //True: one output file is made which represents the sum of all input files; false: one output file is made for each input file.
 Note when bInputFromFrmwrk is true bMultiOutput must also be true.

                 RunSetup::bVisPlots_PhiLines    //True: draw lines denoting iPhi sectors in plots spanning iEta sectors; false: do not.
+                RunSetup::bVisPlots_AutoSaving  //True: automatically save TCanvas objects stored in the Summary folder of the output TFile as *.png and *.pdf files; false: do not.

                 RunSetup::strFile_Config_Ana    //PFN of input analysis config file RunSetup::strFile_Config_Map    //PFN of input mapping config file

                 RunSetup::strFile_Output_Name   //PFN of output TFile to be created when bMultiOutput is false RunSetup::strFile_Output_Option //Option for TFile, e.g. CREATE, RECRATE, UPDATE, etc...

+                RunSetup::strDetName            //Stores a string acting as the unique detector serial number.
+Resolves ambiguity in TObject TName data members when opening multiple output TFiles.

             # 4.d.ii.VI SectorEta
             # --------------------------------------------------------